herman-woo/cardshop-api/README.md

 CREATE DATABASE card_shop_db

-- when starting up the database, sign in as udacity using the port:5432
+- when starting up the database, sign in as udacity

 ### Starting up the API
 - Open up a terminal and run 'npm install' to get all the mode_modules we are using in the API

 npm install

+- Run the app using [INSERT RUN COMMAND], the port is 8000

 - Run 'db-migrate up' in the terminal to generate all the required tables, and product datapoints.